 Preparing for an appointment

-Here’s some information to help you get ready for your appointment, and what to expect from your health care provider.
+Here’s some information to help you get ready for your appointment and know what to expect.

 What you can do

 - Find a loved one or friend who can join you for your appointment.
-Fear and anxiety might make it difficult to focus on what your health care provider says.
+Fear and anxiety might make it hard to focus on what your health care team says.
 Take someone along who can help remember all the information.

-- Write down questions to ask your health care provider.
-That way, you won’t forget anything important that you want to ask, and you can make the most of your time with your health care provider.
+- Write down questions for your health care professional.
+That way, you won’t forget anything important that you want to ask.

 - What are the treatment options?